DANS-KNAW/dans-schema/docs/index.md

 ### Unit tests

 * `ValidateXsdFilesTest` shows that the provided XSDs are valid.
 * `ValidateXmlFilesTest` shows that the provided examples are valid.
+  Directories in `lib/src/test/resources` should match with XSD files in the `lib/src/main/resources` directory.
 * `DdmVersionChangesTest` documents the effect of the differences between V1 and V2 of the DDM schemas.

 ### DIY